 (2).
 Features and management of Digital RMB

 First, the digital RMB issued by the People's Bank of China enjoys the same legal status and security as traditional currencies by virtue of the support of state credit and legal solvency.
-This kind of currency is obviously different from non-state-backed virtual currencies such as bitcoin, because the latter has no solid value support and official support, resulting in the stability of its value can not be ensured.
+This kind of currency is obviously different from non-state-backed virtual currencies such as bitcoin, because the latter has no solid value support and official support, resulting in the stability of its value cannot be ensured.
 This is the core difference between the two.

 Second, digital renminbi implements a two-tier operating model.
 Under this model, the People's Bank of China first issues digital yuan to designated financial institutions such as commercial banks, which then further make it available to ordinary market users.
 Participating institutions must deposit 100 percent of their reserves with the central bank.
 This model maintains consistency with traditional paper money issuance and reduces the impact on the existing financial system, while stimulating financial institutions' motivation in technological innovation.